-The FASB issued an accounting pronouncement, Leases, which requires lessees to recognize a right-of-use asset and lease liability on the statement of financial position for all leases with a term longer than 12 months.
-Under this new pronouncement, a modified retrospective transition approach is required, and the new standard is applied to all leases existing at the date of initial application.
-The pronouncement is effective for annual periods beginning after December 15, 2021.
-It will be effective for the Center for the year ended June 30, 2023.
-The Center is currently evaluating the effect the new pronouncement will have on its financial statements.
+The Financial Accounting Standards Board issued an accounting pronouncement, Leases, which requires lessees to recognize a right-of-use asset and lease liability on the statements of financial position for all leases with a term longer than 12 months.
+Under this new pronouncement, a modified retrospective transition approach or a cumulative-effect adjustment transition approach may be used, and the new standard is applied to all leases existing at the date of initial application.
+An entity may choose to use either (1) its effective date, or (2) the beginning of the earliest comparative period presented in the financial statements as its date of initial application.
+The standard is effective for annual periods beginning after December 15, 2021.
+The Organization is currently evaluating the effect the new standard will have on the financial statements.